rrrodzilla/rrrodzilla/README.md

 - 🤖 Exploring ML and its applications across different fields.

 ## My Background 🗺️

-Started programming in BASIC forty years ago when I was eight on a TRS-80 from Radio Shack. ...It's been all downhill from there.
+Former Principal @AWS, shipped products at Microsoft, buncha other stuff over these decades.

 ## Get in Touch 📫

 - 📧 Email me at [roland@govcraft.ai](mailto:roland@govcraft.ai)
 - 📧 Find me on Bluesky [@govcraft.ai](https://bsky.app/profile/govcraft.ai)
-- 📧 Have a look at Govcraft's Github repo [github.com/Govcraft](https://github.com/GovCraft/)
+- 📧 Have a look at Govcraft's Github repo [github.com/Govcraft](https://github.com/GovCraft/) to see what I'm working on.

 Always happy to chat about Rust, AI, tech, or the sailing dev life!